Martijho/ml_notes/autoencoders/autoencoders.md

 original bottleneck.
     The goal is to end up with a continous latent space with densly packed feature "regions".
 This is aided by introducing Kullback-Leibler divergence in the loss function.
+It's common practice to avoid using batch normalization when training VAEs, since the additional stochasticity due to using mini-batches may aggravate instability on top of the stochasticity from sampling.
 Source: https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf